 ELECTRIC AVENUE.
 The Mayor is working to electrify LADOT and Metro’s fleets, increase the procurement of electric trucks and buses, and move to zero emissions goods movement.
 To advance this work, Mayor Garcetti and Long Beach Mayor Robert Garcia signed a joint declaration setting ambitious goals for the Ports of Los Angeles and Long Beach to make the transition to zero emissions in their Clean Air Action Plan (CAAP).

 EASY BEING GREEN.
 When Mayor Garcetti released his Sustainable City pLAn in 2015, he committed to release annual updates to evaluate where we’re making progress and how we can be even bolder in our efforts.
-Some of this year’s defining accomplishments include:
+Some of these defining accomplishments include:

 - Launched the BlueLA Electric Car Sharing Program, the nation’s largest EV car sharing program for underserved communities.
 The program reduces greenhouse gas emissions and provides low-income communities with clean, affordable mobility options.